 What all of these ways of eating have in common is that they require more planning and time in the kitchen making your own meals.
 Additionally, eating away from home presents its own challenges.
 For right now, some of these approaches will seem aspirational.
 Something to work toward.

-3 Principals these approaches have in common is:
+3 Principles these approaches have in common is:

 - Focus on foods that are less processed.
 The closer to being a whole food that hasn’t been highly “factoried,”the better.

-- Choose fresh foods or those that have expiration dates much more often that foods that will survive nuclear winter.
+- Choose fresh foods and perishables.
+Avoid foods with a long shelf life that will survive nuclear winter.

 - Avoid packaged foods that have long lists of ingredients not found in nature.